kw7oe/kw7oe.github.io/content/posts/identify-and-specify-identity-file-used-by-ssh.md

 #=> 2048 SHA256:LJnPQHkVlt+cqWslxTzObpDezpdjgIKdfh8qa7u4ftM kai@KW.local (RSA)
 ```

-If the fingerprint match _(as in this case)_, that you got it.
-You know that's
+If the fingerprint match _(as in this case)_, than you got it.
+You know that is
 the key pair that successfully get accepted by the remote server.
 However, if
 it doesn't match, try to get the fingerprint of other ssh key pair you have
 used before.

 ## How to use only specific keys when `ssh`

-In my use case, I wanted to test out if I could still ssh in to the remote
+I wanted to test out if I could still ssh in to the remote
 server after my SSH key is expired my EC2 Instance Connect.
 However, if I just
 use: